berlin-ab/github-tracker-cli/README.md

 Display Tracker stories whose Github Issues have been closed.

+`pull-requests`:

+List pull requests from a Github Repository

 ### Example

 Shows all Github issues matching a Github label that do not have a corresponding Pivotal Tracker story output in Pivotal Tracker CSV format.